-If you regularly invoice customers, you may have had instances in which outstanding invoices have become overdue.
-It’s always frustrating and may be hard to avoid, but there are some things you can do to make collecting on overdue invoices less stressful.
+While unpaid invoices may be hard to avoid, there are some things you can do and tools you can use to help make collecting on overdue invoices less stressful.

 Get Started With Square Invoices